zulucmd/zulu/README.md

 In the example above, 'port' is the flag.

-Flag functionality is provided by the [pflag library](https://github.com/spf13/pflag), a fork of the flag standard library which maintains the same interface while adding POSIX compliance.
+Flag functionality is provided by the [zflag library](https://github.com/gowarden/zflag), a fork of the great [spf13/pflag](https://github.com/spf13/pflag) library, which itself is a fork of the flag standard library which maintains the same interface while adding POSIX compliance.

 # Installing
 Using Zulu is easy.
 First, use `go get` to install the latest version